willgocode/find-political-donors/README.md

 ## Implementation

-The script is written in Python.
+The script is written in Python 2.7.
 It begins by getting the necessary fields from the original input file.
 The data is then put into a dictionary with the keys being `cmte_id`, `zip_code`, `transaction_dt`, `transaction_amt`, and `other_id`.
 The script will ignore lines that have `cmte_id`, `transaction_amt` or